XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

 Then, you'll need to [send an exchange listing request to XRP Charts](#send-an-exchange-listing-request-to-xrp-charts).

-If you have any questions about endpoint specifications, contact xxx@xxxxx.com. ***TODO: do we want to provide a way for them to contact us for dev support?***
+If you have any questions about endpoint specifications, contact <xrpcharts_support@ripple.com>.

 ## Provide a Recently Executed Trades Endpoint